 What is Rosacea, what causes Rosacea and how can you treat it?•

-It’s Rosacea awareness this month and we wanted to take the opportunity to shed some light on this common, frequently misdiagnosed and misunderstood skin condition, separating facts from fiction, sharing the most common questions and answers we get and helping you find ways which can help you treat Rosacea.
+Many people suffer from Rosacea and we wanted to take the opportunity to shed some light on this common, frequently misdiagnosed and misunderstood skin condition, separating facts from fiction, sharing the most common questions and answers we get and helping you find ways which can help you treat Rosacea.
 John, our co-founder is a dermatologist and scientist who has two decades of experience helping people treat their rosacea.
 He has been studying cell decay and skin problems relating to it with over two decades of experience helping people treat their Rosacea and understand more about the condition with the help of Universities.

 What John says: The first thing that shows itself is that most medical people have not got a clue about Rosacea, or for that matter most skin problems, this can be seen by the way they misdiagnose it, give out antibiotics which have never helped and even worse proved creams which make it often worse... that is what I have experienced after 20 years of helping people with it.